sammito1/fuel/docs/assignment-3.md

 * Travis:
   * Design and implement view and automated unit tests for profile module
 * Khang:
-  * Design and implement view and automated unit tests for fuel quote module which includes list of quote history for client
 * Sammy:
   * Set up initial Django application
-  * Refactor front-end HTML files to match Django templating engine syntax
   * Design and implement view and automated unit tests for login/registration module
-  * Run code coverage report